TangWPI/book_ml_python/README.md

 Tang, B. (2025).
 Information Theory for Machine Learning: From Theory to Python Practice.
 ```

+## About the Author

+Dr. Tang is an Associate Professor at Worcester Polytechnic Institute with extensive research and teaching experience at the intersection of information theory and machine learning.
+His work focuses on statistical machine learning, knowledge discovery, and the theoretical foundations that enable intelligent systems to interpret and act on data.

 ## Contact

 For questions or feedback, please open an issue on GitHub.